samuel-fonseca/fordpass/README.md

 # FordPass Access

-This is a simple Lumen web app to send basic commands and fetch the current status to your Ford vehicle with Sync 3.
+This is a simple Lumen web app to send basic commands and fetch the current status to your Ford vehicle with Sync 3 enabled.

 ## Local development